oMelonz/oMelonz/README.md

 - Runs a club in my school
 - Once programmed for 16 hours straight
-- Made it into the advanced math class :)
+- Made it into the advanced math class
 - Once recieved a perfect test score award
-- Is cringe ;)
+- Solved a Rubik's cube in 8 seconds!

 ### 🔂 My future plans